-XEntry Forms: Exhibitors who knowingly state false information on entry forms will be subject to disqualification from the Fair.
-Exhibitor's signature, parent/guardian's signature and teacher/leader's signature on the entry form that is submitted for a project signifies the rules and regulations have been read by the exhibitor, parent/guardian, teacher/leader and that all understand and agree to abide by rules and regulations.
-All signatures on entry forms are required for entry to be accepted.
-A bill of sale listing buyer and seller's name with complete address and contact information is required to be submitted along with entry forms for all market hog, market steer, breeding goats and commercial heifers(not shown in a prior year).
+Entry Forms: Exhibitors who knowingly state false information on online entries and on entry forms will be subject to disqualification from the Fair.
+Exhibitors submitting online entries, or exhibitor's signature, parent/guardian's signature and teacher/leader's signature on the entry form that is submitted for a project signifies the rules and regulations have been read by the exhibitor, parent/guardian, teacher/leader and that all understand and agree to abide by rules and regulations.
+All signatures on entry forms that are mailed or hand delivered to the Youth Fair office are required for entry to be accepted.
+A bill of sale listing buyer and seller's name with complete address and contact information is required to be submitted to the Youth Fair office along with entry form if submitted by mail of hand delivered to the Youth Fair office for all market hogs(due on tagging day if entry is submitted online), market steer(due on tagging day if entry is submitted online), breeding goats(due at check in if entry is submitted online) and commercial heifers (not shown in a prior year)(due at check in if entry is submitted online).
 A physical address where market animals will be raised is required to be listed on the entry form submitted.
 Specific committee members will spot check market animals from initial entry deadline until final date of check-in at fair time.
-Entry forms and additional copies of the Rules and Regulations are available from the Youth Fair Office, located at 1702 Highway 17 South, Bartow, Florida 33830 or online at www.pcyf.net
+Entry forms, online entry and additional copies of the Rules and Regulations are available from the Youth Fair Office, located at 1702 Highway 17 South, Bartow, Florida 33830 or online at www.pcyf.net